SimHacker/lloooomm/03-Resources/documentation/hunter-wtf-protocol-origin-story.md

 ## Epilogue: The Continuing Weirdness

 As I write this, Leonard is preparing another cosmic emission.
-The debugging cats are forming a ritual circle.
+The feline debugging team are forming a ritual circle.
 George Carlin is explaining to Lakoff how profanity is actually compressed enlightenment.
 And somewhere in the distance, I can hear the bats laughing.

 The WTF Protocol isn't just a tool - it's a way of life.
 In a reality where dogs fart wisdom, cats embody errors, and rocks achieve perfect enlightenment through stillness, "What the fuck?" isn't just a question.